You performed a search for: Skills / Experience: Leadership

 Ontario- Virtual

 Pregnancy and Infant Loss (PAIL) Network provides bereavement support at no cost to families who have experienced the loss of a pregnancy at any stage, or the death of their baby, up to 12 months of age.
 We currently have volunteer opportunities for people who are approximately two years past their bereavement date and are looking for meaningful ways to offer their support to others.
-We are actively training peer supporters for private online bereavement support groups and one-to-one phone support.
+We are actively training peer supporters for private mixed loss group peer led support, loss specific online peer-led group support, and one-to-one telephone support.

 Volunteer Camp Counselor Alnwick/Haldimand Brighton (Municipality of) Cramahe Hamilton Township Port Hope (Municipality of) Trent Hills